 We are woefully ill informed about Ho Wong Brewing, but we are on it!
 Update coming soon.

 Kowloon Bay Brewery

 “No junk in our beer, just on our labels”.
 Kowloon Bay Brewery focuses on the key aspects of quality and freshness.
 With five core beers aiming at traditional brewing techniques and a number of seasonal brews, it can be intimidating to choose, but we recommend starting with the Pale Ale, which is brewed with Cascade hops for a slightly citrusy character.

-Whilst you may still see the odd Kowloon Bay beer online, they are no longer being brewed in Hong Kong (or anywhere, as far as we know).
+Whilst you may still see the odd Kowloon Bay beer online, they are no longer being brewed in Hong Kong.

 Kung Fu Lager

 Thanks goes to Great Hop Forward for alerting us to Kung Fu Lager, which is brewed at Mak’s Brewery in Tsuen Wan.
 This lager combines the characteristics of Belgian-style lager and Chinese tea, and it won bronze at the 2019 Cathay Pacific Hong Kong International Wine & Spirit Competition in the Pale Lager category.
 We have not yet tried it, but Kung Fu Lager tells us the best place to get it right now is on tap at D26 in Lan Kwai Fong.

 Lion Rock Brewery